José Padilla (criminal): Indictment

 Padilla was held for years in military custody with no formal charges.
 Critics said such a process would allow the U.S. government to detain citizens indefinitely without presenting the case that would eventually be tried.

 On December 21, 2005, the U.S. Court of Appeals for the Fourth Circuit refused to authorize a transfer from the Navy brig to civil court.
 The court suggested that the administration was manipulating the federal court system with "intentional mooting" in order to avoid Supreme Court review.
 It said that the "shifting tactics in the case threatens [the government's] credibility with the courts."

 The Solicitor General Paul Clement said that the federal appeals court decision "defies both law and logic."
 He asked the Supreme Court authorize immediate transfer on December 30, 2005.
 This took place one day after Padilla's lawyers filed a petition charging the president with overstepping his authority.

 On January 3, 2006, the U.S. Supreme Court granted a Bush administration request to transfer Padilla from military to civilian custody.
 He was transferred to a federal prison in Miami while the Supreme Court decided whether to accept his appeal of the government's authority to keep US citizens it designates "enemy combatants" in open-ended military confinement without benefit of trial.

 On April 3, 2006, the Supreme Court declined, with three justices dissenting from denial of certiorari, to hear Padilla's appeal from the 4th Circuit Court's decision.
-It left the 4th Circuit court's ruling that the president had the power to designate and detain him as an "enemy combatant" without charges and with disregard to habeas corpus.
+It left in place the 4th Circuit court's ruling that the president had the power to designate and detain him as an "enemy combatant" without charges and with disregard to habeas corpus.